Healthy Recipes Blog

 • In a small bowl, with a fork, mix together the seasoning ingredients to create a paste.

-• Heat the oil in a large, heavy-bottomed skillet over medium-high heat, about 2 minutes.
-Add the onion, bell peppers, and ½ teaspoon kosher salt and cook, stirring occasionally, until the vegetables are soft, about 5 minutes.
+• Heat the oil in a large, heavy-bottomed skillet over medium-high heat for about 2 minutes.
+Add the onion, bell peppers, and ½ teaspoon of kosher salt and cook, stirring occasionally, until the vegetables are soft, about 5 minutes.

-• Stir in the turkey meat until well-coated in the spices.
+• Stir in the turkey meat until well-coated with the spices.

-• Add the tomatoes, bay leaves, the remaining salt, and the black pepper.
+• Add the tomatoes, bay leaves, remaining salt, and black pepper.
 Add enough water to bring the chili to a thick stew consistency, about 1 cup.

 • Bring to a boil.
 Reduce heat to medium-low and simmer, uncovered, 20 minutes, stirring occasionally.